drsshk/docuhub/Readme.md

 ### 2. Approver (Project Manager)
 This role is responsible for the project review and approval process, ensuring quality and adherence to standards.

 **Permissions:**
-- **Review Projects**: Can review and approve, reject, or request revisions for submitted projects.
+- **Review Projects**: Can review submitted projects and set status to:
+  - **Approved & Endorsed**: Full approval without conditions
+  - **Conditional Approval**: Approval with conditions requiring resubmission
+  - **Request for Revision**: Request changes that create a new version
+  - **Rejected**: Reject the project completely
+  - **Rescinded & Revoked**: Revoke previously approved projects
 - **View All Projects**: Can view all projects in the system, *except* for those in "Draft" status.
 - **Bulk Operations**: Can perform bulk actions on pending projects from the admin dashboard.
 - **Cannot Edit**: To maintain a separation of duties, Approvers cannot edit project details.
-- **History Log**: Access to
+- **History Log**: Access to complete project approval history

 ### 3. Submitter (Project User)
 This is the standard user role for creating and managing projects.

 **Permissions:**
-- **Create and Manage Own Projects**: Can create new projects and edit their own projects when they are in "Draft," "Rejected," or "Revise and Resubmit" status.
+- **Create and Manage Own Projects**: Can create new projects and edit their own projects when they are in "Draft" or "Conditional Approval" status only.
 - **Submit for Approval**: Can submit their projects for review once they are ready.
-- **Create New Versions**: Can create new versions of their own approved, rejected, or obsolete projects.
+- **Create New Versions**: Can create new versions when their projects have "Request for Revision" status.
 - **View Permissions**:
     - Can view all of their own projects, regardless of status.
-    - Can view all "Approved" projects from *any* user in the system.
+    - Can view all "Approved & Endorsed" projects from *any* user in the system.

+**Edit Restrictions:**
+- **No Editing**: Cannot edit projects in "Pending Approval," "Approved & Endorsed," "Rejected," "Rescinded & Revoked," or "Obsolete" status.
+- **Version Creation**: "Request for Revision" status automatically creates a new version instead of allowing edits.

 ### 4. Viewer
 This role is defined in the system for future use but is not fully implemented in the current business logic.
 The intended purpose is to grant read-only access to projects without any creation or editing rights.